 In order to investigate the response of tidal wave propagation to river discharge under controlled and therefore well-defined conditions, a number of scenario simulations were performed.

 The tides in the Yangtze estuary are approximately the same over each spring-neap tidal cycle.
 Possible causes of longer term fluctuations such as the 18.61 year lunar nodal cycle and the 8.85 year cycle of lunar perigee are small and have minimal influence in this part of East China Sea (Haigh et al., 2011).
-Therefore, a representative tide for a spring-neap tidal cycle was derived using the method of Latteux (1995) and used to define representative harmonic constants.
+Therefore, a representative tide for a spring-neap tidal cycle was derived using the method of (Latteux, 1995) and used to define representative harmonic constants.
 This representative tide allowed all the simulations to be conducted using this same tide to force the open seaside boundary.

-Although the magnitude of monthly-averaged discharges varies significantly from wet season to dry seasons (Xu and Milliman, 2009), the fluvial speeds generally vary only slowly, typically on a weekly to monthly time scale in response to precipitation across the catchment.
+Although the magnitude of monthly-averaged discharges varies significantly from wet season to dry season (Xu and Milliman, 2009), the fluvial speeds generally vary only slowly, typically at a weekly to monthly time scale in response to precipitation across the catchment.
 Therefore, the river currents can in most cases be considered to be effectively constant compared with the semi-diurnal variation in current speeds that characterize the tidal system.
-As a result, the assumption of constant river discharge rates of 15,000 m3/s representing a typical dry season and, 35,000 m3/s representing a typical wet season, was adopted allowing the interactions of river and tide to be explored, avoiding the complexity of trying to interpret the additional complexity of time series data, with fluctuations at a number of time scales.
+As a result, constant river discharge rates of 15,000 m3/s, representing a typical dry season, and 35,000 m3/s, representing a typical wet season, were adopted.
+This allowed the interactions of river and tide to be explored, whilst avoiding the need to interpret the additional complexity of time series data, with fluctuations at a number of time scales.
 For some more extreme dry season conditions the fluvial influence is insignificant compared with the tidal currents and so a condition close to the no runoff situation (1,000 m3/s) was also included.
 This also provides an estimate of the discharge and work done purely by the tide.
 At some spate conditions, peak river flows can be much larger than the typical wet season flow rate and so a peak river flow case (60,000m3/s) was also included.
 In order to ensure model integrity, all other model calibration parameters were kept constant for the various scenarios examined.

-The planned scenario simulations are shown in Table 1.
+The scenarios modelled are shown in Table 1.
 The peak discharge case is dominated by the river flow, with the tidal influence only detectable over the outer reach of some 130km.
 Even at the mouth the discharge attributable to the tide is only about 65% of the river discharge.
-The river only case (without tidal forcing) confirms that the discharge remains more or less constant along the length of the estuary.
+The river only case (without tidal forcing) confirms that the discharge remains constant along the length of the estuary.
 The other three cases lie between these two extreme cases and provide a basis for assessing how varying river flows influence the energy flux and associated dissipation of energy within the estuary.
 The analysis therefore focuses on the seasonal means and the ‘so called’ no-runoff case.

-3.2Analytical methods
+3.2Analytical method

 3.2.1 The CST model